Bank Overdraft Loan:

 Cash-Flow Stability

-Bridge timing gaps for personal or business spends; repay and reuse the limit.
+Bridge timing gaps for personal or business spending; repay and reuse the limit.

 Pay Only on Use